sjmeis/CRAML_Beta/README.md

 If you remember from the **Setup** page, each document to be analyzed via CRAML needs to be uniquely identified, essentially so that the resulting dataset in the end can have a ID column.
 If just have a collection of text documents with no pre-existing metadata, this identifier might no exist.
 To help solve this, the **Metadata Maker** tool will map uniquely generated IDs to all documents in your project, thus creating the necessary file to be indicated in the **Setup** process.
 This is most helpful when you have many "unstructured" documents (such as those converted in the **PDF-To-Text** utility).
 The result of using this utility will then be a simple file with an ID column, which is mapped to the filenames.

 ## DocumentCloud (Beta) ##
-Curreently in development is a DocumentCloud Add-In which will allow users to integrate their DocumentCloud accounts with the CRAML interface.
+Currently in development is a DocumentCloud Add-In which will allow users to integrate their DocumentCloud accounts with the CRAML interface.
 [DocumentCloud](https://www.documentcloud.org/home) is an:

 > ...all-in-one platform for documents: upload, organize, analyze, annotate, search, and embed.

-Most importantly, is serves as a repository for millions of publicly available documents, making it a perfect place to source your data for CRAML.
+Most importantly, is serves as a repository for millions of publicly available documents accessed by journalists and academics, and is where we plan to host data for an early use of CRAML.

 Future functionality will include importing and annotating DocumentCloud documents.
 With these users can create structured datasets from any number of available documents on the platform.
 Stay tuned.

+### Future Add-ins

+We  encourage other developers to build their own add-ins to incorporate new streams of internet text.

 ## Get CRAMLing! ##
 We hope that this brief guide will allow you to begin your CRAML journey.
 Should questions, comments, or bugs arise, please feel free to reach out.
 Stay tuned for updates and improvements!